Dr-Lab1/php-package-creation-with-composer/README.md

    Make sure it's **public** to enable Packagist to register it and take important details from it, update it with each new commit, etc. Fill in the package details, click on **submit** and your package will be made public and available for use worldwide.
 Maintenant essayons notre package dans notre application !

-1. Installer une nouvelle app laravel pour tester votre package.
+* Install a new laravel app to test your package.

-3. Faites cette commande composer
+* Faites cette commande composer

         composer require orange/orangemoney